 On average, only 30 percent of people who have a learning disability vote in elections.
 And, while 70 percent of people who have a learning disability want to vote, 60 percent find the process too difficult.

 In contrast, 63.5 percent of the wider population voted in the 2021 Scottish Parliament Election.

 #ENABLEtheVote is our campaign to make the voting process and politicians much more accessible to people who have a learning disability.

 #ENABLEtheVote works across the political spectrum, empowering people who have a learning disability to:

 - influence the debate on the issues that matter to them

 - make informed choices about who to vote for

 - increase the number of people who have a learning disability who vote.

 - writing accessible literature about the election process

-- organising hustings during election times for people who have a learning disability and family carers.
+- Organising accessible hustings during election times for people who have a learning disability and family carers.

 - campaigning for all political parties to create easy-read manifestos

-- asking politicians to #BeTheChange for people who have a learning disability.
+- asking local counsellors to make it possible for people who have a learning disability to unlock their #OwnFrontDoor.